jpverkamp/blog/content/reviews/books/Kieron Gillen/Star Wars (2015)/11 - The Scourging of Shu-Torun.md

 - 0
 - "2019-08-20"
 - 4.11
-title: The Scourging of Shu-Torun
+title: "Star Wars Vol. 11: The Scourging of Shu-Torun"
 ---

 Princess Leia has a plan!
 Economic upset on a massive scale... and if it happens to come with revenge against a certain recent traitor to the Rebellion?
 All the better.